Applications for admission to the first semester of a Bachelor degree program

 A winery run by students, for students.
 Their own brand and concept in which students are responsible for the success of their own product.
 This is the dream behind Geisenheim’s Wine Production.
 Since last year, students studying International Wine Business and Viticulture & Enology, together with Prof. Robert Göbel, have been working on making this dream a reality.
 In the winter semester of 2015/16, Geisenheim students in their 5th and 6th semester, and 20 students from the Hochschule for Gestaltung Offenbach (HfG) developed four competing brand concepts, which they presented to a specialised jury at the end of the summer semester 2016.

 The Language Centre of Hochschule Geisenheim University is starting a two-week intensive German course for refugees.

 What does Germany have that Syria does not ?
 “Here, the food is different, there are a lot of vegetables that I had never seen before”, says 16-year old Ahmed Al Shawakh.
 “It’s cold”, exclaims his sister Enas.
 “And in summer, all it does is rain”, adds Ahmed.
 “Germany has forests, Syria has more deserts.”
-Ahmed and Enas are two of 16 refugees who have been participating for free in the intensive German course of the Language Centre of Hochschule Geisenheim University since last Monday.
+Ahmed and Enas are two of 16 refugees who have been participating for free in the intensive German course of the Language Centre of Hochschule Geisenheim University.

 Plant research benefits society as a whole